facebook/react-native/docs/Navigation.md

 ![](img/NavigationStack-Navigator.gif)

 `Navigator` can easily be adapted to render different components based on the current route in its `renderScene` function.
-It will transition new scenes onto screen by sliding in from the right by default, but you can control this behavior by using the `configureScene` function.
+It will transition new scenes onto the screen by sliding in from the right by default, but you can control this behavior by using the `configureScene` function.
 You can also configure a navigation bar through the `navigationBar` prop.

 Check out the [Navigator API reference](docs/navigator.html) for specific examples that cover each of these scenarios.